- TCS Technical Interview Questions & Answers

 29. Define RDBMS.

-RDBMS is the abbreviation of Relational Database Management System (RDBMS). lt has a set of programs for the developer to interact with the database.
+RDBMS is the abbreviation of Relational Database Management System (RDBMS).
+It has a set of programs that allow the developer to interact with the database.
 For example, it allows them to create, update, or delete data.
-For doing this, they use SQL queries.
+To do this, they use SQL queries.

 30. Define Unique Key, Foreign Key, and Primary Key.